haxorof/openstack-aio-ceph-ansible/README.md

 - Ceph configued with BlueStore
 - OpenStack release Queens (All-In-One)
-- OpenStack HEAT and Swift services are excluded
+- OpenStack HEAT, Swift and Designate services are excluded
 - Ceph used by all OpenStack services
 - Network 'public' setup for floating IPs
 - Test project create with test user (password: test)